-The recognition that you can choose emotional well-being, that you control how you feel inside, will change you, in spirit, mind, and body.
+The recognition that you can choose emotional well-being, control how you feel inside will change you in spirit, mind, and body.

-Holding on to resentment is bad not only physically and mentally, but also for your relationships and your instincts.
+Holding on to resentment is bad not only physically and mentally but also for your relationships and instincts.

 Do you sometimes feel like you’re on a revolving wheel repeating the same habits, thinking one day you will change?

-One day this week pick a resentment you are holding on too tightly.
+One day this week, pick a resentment you are holding on to too tightly.
 Imagine this resentment in full, the hurt, the pain, the bitterness, maybe even the denial (of your own part in this outcome.)
 Imagine its ugliness twisted around your heart, stomach, and brain.
-Now picture it unclenching, unwinding and exhale it out and watch it float into the sky.
-Visualize letting go, and moving on.
+Now picture it unclenching, unwinding, and exhale it out and watch it float into the sky.
+Visualize letting go and moving on.
 Feel the lightness and freedom.
 Say the words: I choose happiness, I choose to let this go.
 Repeat these words while breathing and exhaling.